Chuck Ortmann: Other highlights

 In his three years as a starter at Michigan, Ortmann had 2,078 yards passing (127 of 314) and 676 yards rushing (273 carries and six touchdowns).
 He was named an All-Big Ten halfback in 1950 and was also third-team All-American.

 Professional football

-Ortmann was selected by the Pittsburgh Steelers as the 20th pick in the 1951 NFL draft and played in all 12 of the Steelers' games in 1951.
+Ortmann was selected by the Pittsburgh Steelers as the 20th overall pick in the second round of the 1951 NFL draft and played in all 12 of the Steelers' games in 1951.
 He was the Steelers' leading passer in 1951, throwing 56 completions for 671 yards, three touchdowns and 13 interceptions.
 He also had 327 yards rushing, 62 yards receiving, and 62 yards on an interception return.
 Ortmann was also the Steelers' backup punter, kicking seven times for a 43.1 yard average, including a 72-yard punt.
 Ortmann was waived by the Steelers after the 1951 season and signed by the Dallas Texans in 1952.
 However, he injured his ankle and finished his playing career after playing only three games for the Texans, including two starts at quarterback.